angystallone/ProbShakemaps/README.md

 **SeisEnsMan**

-Run `SeisEnsMan` before `ProbShakemap` to generate an ensemble of N earthquake source scenarios that are compatible with the event under consideration, given the past seismicity in the region.
+Run `SeisEnsMan` before `ProbShakemap` to generate an ensemble of N earthquake source scenarios that are compatible with the event under consideration, given the past seismicity in the region and the known faults.
 To install all Python libraries required by `SeisEnsMan`, first create and activate the environment SeisEnsMan:

 ```bash
 python -m venv SeisEnsMan